StockNews.com Initiates Coverage on Zosano Pharma (NASDAQ:ZSAN)

-StockNews.com started coverage on shares of Zosano Pharma (NASDAQ:ZSAN – Get Rating) in a research note issued to investors on Sunday morning.
-The firm issued a sell rating on the biotechnology company’s stock.
+StockNews.com started coverage on shares of Zosano Pharma (NASDAQ:ZSAN – Get Rating) in a research report issued on Monday.
+The brokerage set a “sell” rating on the biotechnology company’s stock.

-Separately, BTIG Research downgraded shares of Zosano Pharma from a buy rating to a neutral rating in a research note on Wednesday, February 23rd.
+Separately, BTIG Research lowered Zosano Pharma from a “buy” rating to a “neutral” rating in a report on Wednesday, February 23rd.

 Zosano Pharma Corp. is a clinical stage biopharmaceutical company, which engages in the development of human pharmaceutical products.
 The firm focuses on providing rapid systemic administration of therapeutics to patients using proprietary intracutaneous microneedle system.
 It offers Qtrypta, a formulation of zolmitriptan delivered utilizing the intracutaneous microneedle system.